 Cookies make such great gifts!
 Wrap a plateful for that new neighbor, or for that elderly couple who get lonely.
 Homemade cookies are such a classic yet welcome gift for nearly every situation, but especially at Christmas.

 You can also sell these at holiday craft fairs, school fundraisers, or take to Christmas cookie swaps, or my favorite: bake and freeze ahead of time so I can pull out a plate of cookies over the holidays.
 These are so soft that you can pull them out of the freezer and eat partially frozen!
 I have some kids who love eating frozen treats, haha!
 Check out these different ways to package cookies for sale.

 - 1 cup sugar

 - 1 egg

-- Put butter and sugar in a mixing bowl and beat well.
+- Put butter and sugar in a mixing bowl and beat well with electric mixer.